aws/amazon-sagemaker-examples/introduction_to_applying_machine_learning/README.md

 - [Document Embedding using Object2Vec](object2vec_document_embedding) is an example to embed a large collection of documents in a common low-dimensional space, so that the semantic distances between these documents are preserved.
 - [Traffic violations forecasting using DeepAR](deepar_chicago_traffic_violations) is an example to use daily traffic violation data to predict pattern and seasonality to use Amazon DeepAR alogorithm.
 - [Visual Inspection Automation with Pre-trained Amazon SageMaker Models](visual_object_detection) is an example for fine-tuning pre-trained Amazon Sagemaker models on a target dataset.
+- [Create SageMaker Models Using the PyTorch Model Zoo](sagemaker_pytorch_model_zoo) contains an example notebook to create a SageMaker model leveraging the PyTorch Model Zoo and visualize the results.